-- ◆ Leasowe Brickfields
+- Leasowe Brickfields

 - Greenbank Community Park

 - Overchurch Park

-- ◆ Brookhurst Park
+- Brookhurst Park

 - Marfords Park

 It must be stated that no site-specific quality issues are observed at these sites.
 Instead, the sites scores are in comparison to the generally high standard of sites categorised as parks and gardens.
 In comparison to all park and garden sites, these sites score relatively lower against the criteria.
-For example, parks scoring lower are often observed as containing no seating, signage or pathways.
+For example, parks scoring lower are often observed as containing no seating, signage or pathways or other ancillary facilities.